A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Construction of a totally l -dissipative from a discrete core

 We have seen at the end of Section \ref{sec:3.2} (Corollary \ref{cor:discrete-are-enough}) that a maximal totally $\lambda$-dissipative \MPVF is determined by its restriction to the set of uniform discrete measures.

-In this section, we want to investigate a closely related question, which plays a crucial role in the construction of a maximal totally $\lambda$-dissipative \MPVF: if we assign a \MPVF $\frF$ on a sufficiently rich subset of discrete measures, is it possible to uniquely construct a maximal extension of $\frF$?
+In this section, we want to investigate the closely related question \ref{q1}, which leads, in a sense to the converse procedure.
+In other words: if we assign a \MPVF $\frF$ on a sufficiently rich subset of discrete measures, is it possible to uniquely construct a maximal extension of $\frF$?
+The answer to this question is the content of the main Theorems \ref{thm:main-discrete}, \ref{thm:perfavorelultimo}, \ref{thm:total-case}, and \ref{thm:demi-case}.

 In the Hilbert setting, such kind of problems are well understood if the domain of the initial operator is open and convex (see in particular \cite{Qi}, Proposition \ref{prop:qi} and Theorem \ref{theo:chefatica}).
 However, dealing with open sets at the level of $\prob_2(\X)$ will prevent the use of discrete measures.
 We will circumvent this difficulty by a suitable localization of the open condition in each subset $\prob_{\#N}(\X)$, which relies on the notion of \emph{discrete core.}